AVIC Lucky Bird: Design and development

 The aircraft has been noted as unusual due to its national origin and also being the project of a large state-run aviation company that also produces fighters and jet transport aircraft.

 Very little technical data has been released about the Lucky Bird to date.
 It is known that it features a cable-braced hang glider-style high-wing, weight-shift controls, a two-seats-in-tandem open cockpit, tricycle landing gear with wheel pants and a single engine in pusher configuration.
 A three-seat version is also being developed.

 The aircraft resembles most western-designed trikes.
-It is made from bolted-together aluminum tubing, with its double surface wing covered in Dacron sailcloth.
+It is made from bolted-together aluminium tubing, with its double surface wing covered in Dacron sailcloth.
 Its wing is supported by a single tube-type kingpost and uses an "A" frame weight-shift control bar.
 The powerplant is an Austrian-made four cylinder, air and liquid-cooled, four-stroke, dual-ignition 80 hp Rotax 912 engine.